 Figuring out the amount that you need to exercise depends on your body, the amount of stress you are under, what medical conditions you have, etc.

-The goal with exercising is to make sure that you are left energized afterwards.
+The goal of exercising is to make sure that you are left energized afterward.

-Low intensity exercise, at around 40% of VO2 max, does not seem to impact cortisol secretion significantly.
+Low-intensity exercise, at around 40% of VO2 max (15), does not seem to impact cortisol secretion significantly.

 Contrary to popular belief you can actually lose weight doing these types of exercises!